tidymodels/textrecipes/cran-comments.md

 ## Release Summary

-This is the 5th CRAN release of textrecipes.
+This is the 6th CRAN release of textrecipes.
 Includes a couple of fixes.

+- Stopping python dependent tests to be run on CRAN
+- Fixing "Namespaces in Imports field not imported from" notes

 ## Test environments
 * local OS X install, R 3.6.0